 But there are so many more fun ways to eat it:

-- Use it as a veggie snack, with carrots, celery, bell peppers, cucumbers.
+- Use it as a snack, with fresh veggies like carrots, celery, red peppers, and cucumbers.

 - Or as a bread dip for pita bread, pita chips, rye bread, oatcakes, or seeded crackers.